JSBmanD/docs/pages/deep-linked-ads/facebook-ads-overview.md

 ### Event Names

+[block:callout]
+{
+  "type": "info",
-!!! info "Standard vs Custom Events"
+  "title": "Standard vs Custom Events",
-	Please follow the [Tracking Commerce, Content, Lifecycle and Custom Events](/apps/v2event/) guide when implementing event tracking in the Branch SDK.
-When tracking any of the Facebook events that are mapped to the Branch `custom` event, use the event name from the table below; e.g. `branch.logevent('AdClick')`.
+  "body": "Please follow the [Tracking Commerce, Content, Lifecycle and Custom Events](/apps/v2event/) guide when implementing event tracking in the Branch SDK.
+When tracking any of the Facebook events that are mapped to the Branch `custom` event, use the event name from the table below; e.g. `branch.logevent('AdClick')`."
+}
+[/block]

 | **Facebook MMP _eventName**         | **Branch Event Name**     |